US judge: Claim against Ronaldo belongs in arbitration

 Ronaldo, through his lawyers, maintains the sex was consensual.

 Mayorga’s lawyers say she didn’t break the confidentiality agreement.
 Her lawsuit claims conspiracy, defamation, breach of contract, coercion and fraud.
-It seeks to void the 2010 deal and collect at least $200,000 more from Ronaldo,.
+It seeks to void the 2010 deal and collect at least $200,000 more from Ronaldo .
 Her attorneys have asked for the case to be decided in a courtroom.

 The Associated Press generally doesn’t name people who say they’re victims of sexual assault, but Mayorga gave consent in 2018 to be identified.